2KAbhishek/markit.nvim/README.md

 - `:MarksToggleSigns[ buffer]` Toggle signs globally.
 Also accepts an optional buffer number to toggle signs for that buffer only.

-- `:MarksListBuf` Fill the location list with all marks in the current buffer.
+- `:MarksListBuf` Open picker with all marks in the current buffer.

-- `:MarksListGlobal` Fill the location list with all global marks in open buffers.
+- `:MarksListGlobal` Open picker with all global marks in open buffers.

-- `:MarksListAll` Fill the location list with all marks in all open buffers.
+- `:MarksListAll` Open picker with all marks in all open buffers.

-- `:BookmarksList group_number` Fill the location list with all bookmarks of group "group_number".
+- `:BookmarksList [group_number]` Open picker with bookmarks.
+If group_number is provided, shows only that group's bookmarks, otherwise shows all bookmarks.

-- `:BookmarksListAll` Fill the location list with all bookmarks, across all groups.
+- `:BookmarksListAll` Open picker with all bookmarks, across all groups.

 There are also corresponding commands for those who prefer the quickfix list: